refalinoshahzada/bambangshop-receiver/README.md

    In summary, Rust prioritizes memory safety and concurrency safety over convenience.
 Unlike Java, which permits direct mutation of static variables, Rust requires explicit synchronization mechanisms (`RwLock<>`, `Mutex<>`, `DashMap`, etc.) to ensure safe access to shared data.

 #### Reflection Subscriber-2

+1. **Have you explored files outside of the tutorial steps, such as `src/lib.rs`?
+If not, why?
+If yes, what did you learn from them?**

+   Yes, but only briefly.
+From my understanding, `src/lib.rs` acts as the core module of the project.
+This file includes essential elements like crate and module imports, the `AppConfig` structure, and error handling logic.

+2. **Now that you've completed the tutorial and tested your notification system with multiple `Receiver` instances, how does the Observer pattern simplify adding more subscribers?
+Additionally, what challenges arise when running multiple instances of the Main app?**

+   The Observer pattern makes adding new subscribers easy by allowing each instance of the Main app to manage its own set of subscribers efficiently.
+If multiple instances of the Main app need to broadcast changes to all subscribers, an inter-instance messaging system would be needed.
+However, adding subscribers across different app instances can still be handled smoothly by making HTTP requests to the appropriate API endpoints.

+3. **Have you written your own tests or improved documentation in your Postman collection?
+If so, how useful were these features for your work (whether for the tutorial or a group project)?**

+   Yes, and these features have been very useful.
+Writing tests helps ensure that the code functions correctly and prevents potential bugs.
+Enhancing documentation in Postman makes API usage clearer by outlining endpoints, required parameters, expected responses, and error handling details.
+Using Postman’s "Overview" tab is a great way to structure and present this information effectively.